What is this, and why?

 What are "Complete Streets"?

 Complete Streets are streets that are designed holistically -- so that people of all ages and abilities have a variety of safe and efficient travel options and the local neighborhood is a comfortable place to live.
-Complete Streets is also a state and national policy that calls for all streets to be designed this way.
 Some of the guiding principles are:

 - Shape the environment so that health is natural by including walking paths, sidewalks, bike lanes, parks, and placing stores and transit where people can easily access them;